-In Python, there is a module which is comprised of various functions to deal, manipulate and work with dates and date objects.
-This module is known as Python datetime module.
+There is a Python module which is comprised of various functions to deal, manipulate, and work with dates and date objects.
+This module is known as the Python datetime module.
 We can simply start working with dates by importing this module and using the functions and classes it provides.

-You can also display just one of the attributes of date, such as, just the year.
-For example:
+We can also display just one of the attributes of date in python, such as, just the year.

-In certain cases, you will want to create a custom date instead of just displaying the current date.
-In those cases, you can use datetime() class constructor of the Python datetime module.
+In certain cases, we will want to create a custom date instead of just displaying the current date.
+In those cases, we can use the datetime() class constructor of the Python datetime module.

-This datetime() class constructor requires three parameters to create a date, that is, year, month and day.
+This Python datetime() class constructor requires three parameters to create a date, that is, year, month, and day.

-In Python datetime module also has a method to convert the date objects into readable strings.
-So, you can display the month or day in readable string format instead of numerical representation.
+The datetime module in Python also has a method to convert the date objects into readable strings.
+So, we can display the month or day in a readable string format instead of numerical representation.

-Now you might be wondering, how did we specify that we want to display month in readable string format and what is “%B” and”%d”.
+Now, we might be wondering, how do we specify that we want to display the month in a readable string format and what ‘%B’ and ‘%d’ are.
 Well, Python uses C style formatting to generate new strings.
 These are called format codes.
-There are different format codes for different attributes of date object.
+There are different format codes for different attributes of the date object.

 |%a||Short version of weekday||Wed|